Mansfield local area guide

 For indoor shopping, the Mansfield Four Seasons shopping centre has over 50 units of occupied national chains with the likes of Boots, JD Sports and Primark.
 Outside the shopping centre, St Peter’s Retail Park has plenty of parking available and large stores including TK Maxx.

-Around Mansfield, there are several banks, gyms and health clubs, hair salons and barbers as well as the Mansfield Community Hospital and medical practice.
-This is located close to the town centre, you can reach it by car in under 5 minutes.
+Around Mansfield, there are several banks, gyms and health clubs, hair salons and barbers as well as the Mansfield Community Hospital and medical practice, located close to the town centre.

 For those looking to move with children, Mansfield benefits from having a large selection of schools.
 From nursery to primary to secondary schools, they are available around the town.